Sharifeh Mohammadi

 Sharifeh Mohammadi (شریفه محمّدی) is an Iranian social activist and political prisoner sentenced to death in Iran.
 She was arrested in December 2023 and on 4 July 2024 was sentenced to death by the Islamic Revolutionary Court in Rasht on the charge of baghi (armed rebellion).
 The judge cited her former membership in the labor organization “Committee to Help Form Workers’ Organizations,” dating back more than a decade, as grounds for the charge.
 Although the Supreme Court of Iran overturned the initial verdict in October 2024 due to "flaws and ambiguities," it upheld a renewed death sentence in August 2025, a decision that has drawn widespread condemnation from human rights organizations.

 Arrest and torture

-On 5 December 2023, Mohammadi was arrested at her home in Rasht on the charge of “propaganda against the state.”
-She was immediately transferred to a security detention center in Sanandaj, and the baghi charge was added later.
+On 5 December 2023, Mohammadi was arrested at her home in Rasht, Iran on the charge of “propaganda against the state.”
+She was immediately transferred to a security detention center in Sanandaj, and a baghi charge was added later.
 Reports state that during interrogation and in solitary confinement she was subjected to torture and pressure to confess.
 She was also denied telephone contact with her 12-year-old child and family, as well as access to a lawyer.
 BBC Persian reported that interrogators from Sanandaj Intelligence tortured her, with former prisoners claiming to have seen bruises and marks of torture on her body.